Sideline Eye: Sports Reporting (11093.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Attendance at sporting fixtures (Assessment 1) and the athlete media conference (Assessment 3) are compulsory for students to complete these assessments.

-Attendance at tutorials to undertake the weekly sport, news and current affairs quizzes (Assessment 2 - Part A) is compulsory.
-Quizzes cannot be done remotely.
+The weekly sport, news and current affairs quizzes (Assessment 2 - Part A) are compulsory.
+They can only be done remotely between 9am and 5pm on Tuesdays (class day).
 A replacement quiz can only be provided if a student provides a medical certificate for being unable to attend.